Charts

 Series

-In the Series section, you can configure the way series' from your selected data range are displayed in your chart.
-To get started, use the drop-down to select a specific series to configure or Apply to all series, then:
+section, you can configure the way series' from your selected data range are displayed in your chart.
+You can also drag and drop series to re-order them.
+To get started, click on a specific series to configure.

 Axes

-Here, you can configure the appearance of each axis in your chart, including the X-axis, Left Y-axis, and Right Y-axis.
-You can:
+You can configure the appearance of each axis in your chart, including the X-axis, Left Y-axis, and Right Y-axis.
+In each section you can:

 Updating charts